 Journal Articles (Peer-Reviewed)

-Ottemöller, Ole and Hanno Friedrich (In press):Opportunities of sectoral freight transport demand modelling, Case Studies on Transport Policy.
+Ottemöller, Ole and Hanno Friedrich (2016):Opportunities of sectoral freight transport demand modelling, Case Studies on Transport Policy, 4(1): 9-12.

 Abstract: Abstract This paper discusses the opportunities of sectoral freight transport demand models.
 The work is based on literature and insights from interdisciplinary research in the field of production, logistics and transport.
 First, current and future factors influencing freight transport are discussed.
 Next, a brief summary of the traditional transport modelling approach and recent extensions and adaptations of freight transport models is given.
 As interdisciplinary research has shown, the impact of the identified factors on the development of freight transport is strongly dependent on the sector under investigation.
 As a consequence, this paper proposes the application of a sectoral modelling approach.
 The automotive and food sectors in Germany are used as examples to further examine the opportunities of sectoral freight transport demand models.